Scar (The Lion King): The Lion King (1994)

 Scar debuted in The Lion King (1994).
-The scheming younger brother of Mufasa, Scar was next-in-line to take the throne until his nephew Simba, Mufasa's son, was born, replacing him.
+The scheming younger brother of Mufasa, Scar was first-in-line to take the throne, until his nephew Simba, Mufasa's son, was born, replacing him.
 Determined to seize the throne, Scar devises a plan to kill both Simba and Mufasa.
-After trapping Simba in a vast gorge, Scar signals his hyena minions, Shenzi, Banzai and Ed, to trigger a wildebeest stampede.
-Although Mufasa saves Simba, the king is weakened, and unable to climb out of the gorge to safety.
-When Mufasa begs Scar for help, Scar instead digs his claws into his brother’s.
-At that moment, Mufasa realizes too little too late that he is responsible for the stampede and the last thing he hears is him menacingly saying “long live the king!” before sending him to his death below.
-Convincing Simba that he is to blame for Mufasa's death, Scar advises the prince to run away and never return, then orders the hyenas to kill him.
-Scar returns to Pride Rock and tells the pride that both Mufasa and Simba died in the stampede before becoming king and allowing the hyenas into the Pride Lands.
-Unbeknownst to Scar, Simba was able to escape the hyenas.
+Scar's first plan was tricking Simba into going to the elephant graveyard where his spotted hyena minions, Shenzi, Banzai and Ed, were to kill him and his best friend, Nala, only for Mufasa to intervene.
+For his next plan, Scar traps Simba in a vast gorge and signals the hyenas to trigger a wildebeest stampede to draw Mufasa in as well.
+Although Mufasa saves Simba, the king is weakened and unable to climb out of the gorge to safety.
+When Mufasa begs Scar for help, Scar instead digs his claws into his brother's paws.
+At that moment, Mufasa realizes that Scar is responsible for the stampede and that he has been betrayed by his brother the whole time.
+The last thing he hears is Scar menacingly saying "long live the king," before sending him to his death.
+Deceiving Simba into believing that he is to blame for Mufasa's death, Scar advises Simba to leave the Pride Lands into exile and never return, then orders the hyenas to kill him.
+Scar returns to Pride Rock and tells the pride that Mufasa and Simba died in the stampede, before becoming king and allowing the hyenas into the Pride Lands.
+Unbeknownst to Scar, Simba is able to escape the hyenas by being chased out the Pride Lands on Scar's orders.